 The addition of the squat pulleys allow you to do more targeted lower body exercises, and there are two ankle strap accessories you can swap in for more effective leg workouts.
 You also have three sets of ergonomic removable handles to use as you exercise with the Fusion CST.

 We haven’t been able to determine the exact length of the cables of the Bowflex HVT, but they seem to be very similar to the Fusion CST.
 The removable grip handles on HVT have two different connection lengths, so you do have a bit of wiggle room when setting up this machine for a workout.

 As for the pulleys, the HVT has three sets—two overhead pulleys, two mid-to-shoulder high pulleys, and two floor pulleys.
 There are no squat pulleys or alternative attachments that come with the HVT.

 Workout Apps On Bowflex HVT vs. Fusion CST

 Bowflex has been a little slow to produce their own personal training app, but they do have the HVT app that you can pair with your cable machine.
 This app provides you with fifty free workout videos, coaching you through your workout on the HVT.
 While that may sound good, it gets blown out of the water by the personal training app that comes with the Fusion CST.

-With your purchase of the Fusion CST, you receive a free year subscription to iFit.
+With your purchase of the Fusion CST, you receive a free 30 day trial subscription to iFit.
 This subscription provides you with full membership, unlocking the thousands of workouts available through iFit, from engaging workout videos with personal trainers in beautiful locations to high-energy recorded studio workouts.
 There are specific workouts for the Fusion CST targeting different exercise goals, as well as workouts you can do off-machine.